Click an image to learn more about each product.

 There are 6 official areas of Appellation: Grande Champagne, also known as the 1st Cru; Petite Champagne; Borderies; Fins Bois; Bons Bois; and Bos Ordinaires.
 The soil in the region is mostly chalky.

-Cognac is made from 98% Ugni Blanc grapes.
+Cognac is 98% made from Ugni Blanc grapes.
+(Colombard and Folle Blanche are also used).

 Double distillation in a Charentais still is mandated.